SiaFoundation/hostd/host/storage/README.md

 + Managing temporary storage
 + Reporting disk errors
 + Migrating volume data

-### Contract Storage
-The RHP packages currently interact with the storage manager only through the contract manager.
-The contract manager is also responsible for deleting sectors when a contract expires.

-### Temp Storage
-My initial designs have had the storage manager also be in charge of the new temporary storage.
-That means the storage manager needs to keep track of the expiration height and remove expired data.
-However, this may be better as a separate component.
-Open to ideas.

 ## Requirements
 + Stored sectors must stay consistent between storage manager, contract manager,